stagnation/bb-deployments/goma-failed-attempt.rst

 Run the goma server
 -------------------

+We checkout out goma server 0.13, as used by the guide.

 First, to work with `Buildbarn` we need a simple patch, patch the `OSFamily` platform property to lowercase::